CelebHeights.com Home :: Contact Rob :: Bookmark :: Faq

 Lucy, I believe, downplayed her height.
 She may have worn heels when she got dressed up, but she usually wore flats on her shows.
 She also seldom stood up straight or flaunted her height.
 She often slouched and hunched and leaned and made herself seem smaller and more child-like.
 It was part of her character and her comedy.

-Paul says on 13/Mar/06
+Paul said on 13/Mar/06

 Frank2, I've enjoyed reading your various posts and think there is merit to some of what you say, but to be honest, I question some of your statements.
 When you say (rather emphatically) to believe you but not government records or other reliable sources, that's a bit hard to swallow.
 Some of these heights you cite are based on other people's recollections from 40, 50, even 60 years ago.
 Not the best evidence IMHO.